Skip to main content

 Australia is committed to working in partnership with the Government of Nauru to meet the needs and aspirations of its people to build resilience to climate change and disaster events.

 Nauru is highly vulnerable to the impacts of climate change.
-The country is already facing challenges such as stronger and longer-lasting droughts, heat waves, coastal erosion, increased acidity of ocean waters, sea level rise, wind-driven waves and king tides.
+The country faces challenges such as stronger and longer-lasting droughts, heat waves, coastal erosion, increased acidity of ocean waters, sea level rise, wind-driven waves and king tides.
 These climate-related hazards are projected to intensify over time.

-- At least 90 percent of all food consumed in Nauru is imported.
-Australia is supporting an upgrade to Nauru's port to facilitate more reliable and secure shipping services, supporting import food security in a changing climate.
+• At least 90 percent of all food consumed in Nauru is imported.
+Australia is supporting an upgrade to Nauru's port and airport runway to facilitate more reliable and secure freight shipping services, supporting import food security in a changing climate.
+In addition Australia is funding technical support from the World Food Programme to strengthen national food security governance and mechanisms.

-- Climate change disproportionately impacts those already experiencing exclusion and marginalisation, including women, people with disabilities and people living in poverty.
-Australia is committed to supporting Gender-responsive and inclusive approaches to climate and disaster risk resilience result in better program outcomes.
+• Climate change disproportionately impacts those already experiencing exclusion and marginalisation, including women, people with disabilities and people living in poverty.
+Australia is committed to supporting gender-responsive and inclusive approaches to climate and disaster risk resilience to achieve better program outcomes.

 Bilateral support